AllenZYoung/CSAPP/Notes and Summaries/Ch1/Ch1.md

 ideas and themes in computer systems by tracing the life cycle of a simple “hello, world” program.

-Since chapter 1 is just a brief introduction to some vital concepts in this book, my summary is brief, too.
+*Since chapter 1 is just a brief introduction to some vital concepts in this book, my summary is brief, too.
+In fact, this chapter looks like a map for you to take a trip in the book.
+Enjoy it~*

 ## 1.1 Information Is Bits + Context
 <br>